 Prescription drugs can quickly become a financial burden for you and your family.
 Many insurers offer a prescription drug plan that may be included in your policy or can be bought separately.
-Under most plans, you either pay a set amount for each filled prescription (for example, $10) or a set percentage of a drug's retail cost.
+Under most plans, you pay a set amount for each filled prescription (for example, $10) or a set percentage of a drug's retail cost.
 Plans often have some limits.

 Medicare does not directly pay for prescription drugs.
 Medicare Part D (Medicare prescription drug coverage) is run by private insurance companies under contract with Medicare.
 Medicare Part D offers several plans to help cover prescription drug costs.
-Before joining one of these plans, it’s important to compare the benefits offered by each plan.
-For information on Medicare prescription drug benefits, call 800-MEDICARE (800-633-4227) or visit www.medicare.gov.
+Some people with limited income and financial resources may qualify for Medicare Part D's Extra Help program.

-To learn about prescription drug assistance programs, call Susan G. Komen®’s breast care helpline at 1-877 GO KOMEN (1-877-465-6636).
+To learn about prescription drug assistance programs, call Susan G. Komen’s breast care helpline at 1-877 GO KOMEN (1-877-465-6636).
 Our trained and caring staff can direct you to these programs and other useful resources.
 The helpline is available Monday through Friday from 9:00 a.m. to 10:00 p.m.
-EST and from 6:00 a.m. to 7:00 p.m.
-PST.
+ET and from 6:00 a.m. to 7:00 p.m.
+PT.

-In addition, Linking A.R.M.S.™ also provides limited financial assistance for medical equipment, lymphedema care, transportation to and from treatment and childcare during treatment.
+Linking A.R.M.S.™ also provides limited financial assistance for medical equipment, lymphedema care, transportation to and from treatment and childcare during treatment.

-For people with limited income who are struggling to pay for prescription drugs, the Partnership for Prescription Assistance (PPA) offers low-cost and free prescription programs.
+For people with limited income who are struggling to pay for prescription drugs, the Partnership for Prescription Assistance (PPA) offers low-cost and free prescription drug programs.